ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.vis-2/README.md

 ### 2.9.32 (2024-02-16)
 * (foxriver76) implemented buttons to show or hide all views in views manager
 * (foxriver76) fixed issue with signals on RxWidgets
-* (foxriver76) allow to disable Sentry only for this instance
+* (foxriver76) allow disabling Sentry only for this instance

 ### 2.9.31 (2024-02-06)
 * (foxriver76) apply default overflow correctly